-Together with the processor and the storage, RAM (random-access memory) is a crucial element in the performance of a computer system.
-RAM is the working memory where data can be quickly and easily accessed by the CPU, allowing the operating system, software and processors to run.
+Together with a computer's processor and storage, random-access memory is a crucial element in the performance of a computer system.
+Random access memory allows data to be quickly and easily accessed by the CPU, meaning the operating system, software, and processor can run at maximum efficiency.

-In terms of performance, it's usually a case of the more RAM the better.
-The more RAM you have, the less reliant your CPU is on data in storage, meaning tasks can be executed faster.
+By having instant access to the operating system and relevant app info, systems can run seamlessly.
+More RAM means you can run more apps simultaneously.
+In terms of actual performance, it's usually the case of the more RAM the better. the more random access memory you have, the less reliant your CPU is on data storage, meaning tasks can be executed faster.

 Early RAM was asynchronous, meaning it didn’t run at the same frequency as the CPU.
-This became a problem when memory couldn’t keep up with the latest processors, but by the early 1990s the development of synchronised dynamic RAM (SDRAM) solved this issue.
+This became a problem when memory couldn’t keep up with the latest processors.
+But by the early 1990s the development of synchronised dynamic random access memory (SDRAM) solved this issue.

 Double data rate (DDR) RAM was developed around 2000.
-This technology boosted the rate of data transfer to twice the memory’s clock speed, and it was around this time that the meaning of SDRAM was modified to become single data rate RAM.
+This technology boosted the rate of data transfer to twice the memory’s clock speed.
+It was around this time that the meaning of SDRAM was modified to become single data rate RAM.
 Since then, we’ve seen four generations of DDR RAM, with the most widely used versions now being DDR3 and DDR4.

-The most recent generations of DDR RAM, DDR3 and DDR4, came with performance enhancements and reduced power consumption.
+The most recent generations of DDR random access memory, DDR3 and DDR4, came with performance enhancements and reduced power consumption.
 Compared to DDR3, DDR4 RAM offers higher data transfer rates and power efficiency improvements that make it ideal for servers and data centres, where the power consumption of hundreds of machines adds up fast.

-While the difference in raw performance between DDR3 and DDR4 isn’t massive, choosing a PC or server with DDR4 is a great way to future-proof your system and ensure you’ll be able to continue running the latest applications as they become more and more demanding.
+While the difference in raw performance between DDR3 and DDR4 isn’t massive, choosing a PC or server with DDR4 is a great way to future-proof your system – it'll ensure you’ll be able to continue running the latest applications as they become more demanding for your computer.

-Some RAM comes with a specialist feature known as error-correcting code (ECC).
+Some random access memory comes with a specialist feature known as error-correcting code (ECC).
 ECC RAM uses an algorithm to detect and correct common errors which can result in crashes or data corruption.
-While frustrating, these errors aren’t usually a major issue for home users – just a case of turning it off and on again – but for a business, loss of data can be catastrophic.
+While frustrating, these errors aren’t usually a major issue for home users.
+But for a business, loss of data can be catastrophic.
 For this reason, ECC RAM is a must-have on servers handling valuable and sensitive data, such as customer information or financial details.